mkorthof/chrupd/docs/Options.md

 # Advanced Options

-Besides the normal options (`chrupd.cmd -h`), there's some extra options you'll normally won't need but are available in case you need them.
+Besides the normal options (`chrupd.cmd -h`), there's some extra options you'll normally won't need but are available in case you do need them.

 For example if you use proxy or are having issues with scheduled tasks.